bcg5039/art-api-exam/README.md

  - The format for the `COUCHDB_URL` is `https://<yourDbKey>:<yourDbPassword>@<baseDbUrl>`
  - The baseDbUrl should look something like `random-letters-and-numbers-bluemix.cloudant.com/` make sure you do not include `https://` or anything past `.com/` in the baseDbUrl!
  - For the port value within **.env** pick a port your machine is not using.
 A port value of 5000 is defaulted if you do not set this value.
- - Set the `COUCHDB_NAME=` to the name of your database on cloudant and congratulations your **.env** file is ready to go!
+ - Set the `COUCHDB_NAME=` to the name of your database on cloudant
+ - Next you will want to make sure the **.env** file contains the correct information to reach your MySQL database.

+ MYSQL_HOST=127.0.0.1 (for most windows users) MYSQL_PORT=3306 (default port setting for MySQL) MYSQL_USER="your user name goes here" (default is "root") MYSQL_PASSWORD=your password goes here MYSQL_DATABASE= name of the database you would like to use DAL = this option allows you to swap between using couchdb and mysql databases it defaults to using dal-sql.js (this option can be changed at the command line when starting up the api)

-### Load the art data and indexes!
+### Load the art data

  Scripts have been put in place to make this easier for you.

- Within your command line application navigate to the project folder and type `npm run load` this will populate your database on cloudant.
+ Within your command line application navigate to the directory sql-scripts and type `mysql < rockstar-database-and-data.sql -u root -p -h 127.0.0.1 -P 3306` you will be prompted to submit your password for your MySQL database once done this will populate your database within MySQL.

- Next load your indexes by typing `npm run loadIndex`

 ### Did I do this all right? (launch the API)

- Time for the moment of truth in your command line type `npm start` to launch your API on whichever port you provided within the **.env** file if successful your command line will give you the following feedback `API UP ON port: <yourport>`
+ Time for the moment of truth in your command line type `npm start` to launch your API on whichever port you provided within the **.env** file if successful your command line will give you the following feedback `API UP USING dal-sql.js ON port: <yourport>`

 ### Almost there!
 Lets make sure you can talk to the API.